 Best Sleeping Position To Turn A Breech Baby (with Pictures)

-So, what is the best sleeping position to turn a breech baby?
 The best sleeping position to turn a breech baby requires you to sleep on your left side with a pillow between your legs.
-Both, your top leg and abdomen should be in a forward position so that more of your belly touches the bed.
+Both, your upper leg and abdomen should be in a forward position so that more of your belly touches the bed.

 The two most important problems in this regard are the following ones: